ryan258/ai_story_marketing/masterplan.md

 ## 9. Development Phases 🔄
 1. Project setup with Poetry and environment configuration ⚙️
-2. Core system architecture and AI model integration 🧩
+2. Core system architecture and AI model integration 🧩 (In Progress)
-3. Story creation and evaluation loop 🔁
+3. Story creation and evaluation loop 🔁 (Partially Implemented)
-4. Marketing and social media agents 📣
+4. Marketing and social media agents 📣 (Planned)
 5. Output compilation and UI development 🖥️
 6. Testing and refinement 🧪
 7. Packaging and distribution setup 📦